Photos: Ex-Playboy Model Karen McDougal Gets Breast Implants Removed [Graphic]

 “So I stopped wasting money for NO answers.
 I prayed and prayed…and GOD led me to do what was necessary to regain my health….explant!!”

 By October 2016, Karen stopped driving.
-Her blurry vision, dizziness, panic attacks, hearing sensitivity, light sensitivity and migraines saw fit to that, she said.
+Her blurry vision, dizziness, panic attacks, hearing sensitivity, light sensitivity, and migraines saw to that, she said.
 After feeling “led” to Dr. Rankin, a physician that Karen credits with knowing the importance of removing the entire breast implant capsule — which can grow into breast tissue, ribs, etc. and must be scraped off — a man that McDougal calls both a healer and artist — McDougal feels she’s regained her journey to health.

-With the growing breast explantation being catalogued on social media, McDougal is one of the latest women to go public with their breast implant removal surgery in hopes of helping other women.
+With the growing breast explantation being cataloged on social media, McDougal is one of the latest women to go public with their breast implant removal surgery in hopes of helping other women.

 [Featured Image by Vince Bucci/Newsmakers]